What is Business Modernization?

 What is Workday?

-From an administrative perspective, it will help WVU more effectively integrate data to support better decision-making and streamline business processes to support a better experience for students, faculty and administrative staff.
+From an administrative perspective, it will help WVU more effectively integrate data to support better decision-making and streamline business processes to support a better experience for students, faculty and staff.
 Workday also will help ensure data security, privacy and regulatory compliance, and give WVU the flexibility and scalability it needs to be a nimble, modern land-grant university.

 Why do we need a new finance and human resources system?

 Combining our key finance and human resources functions into a single unified platform will help simplify, standardize and automate processes, improve the University’s ability to collect, report and analyze data, ensure data security and privacy, and reduce the risk from non-compliant practices or processes.
-Over time, Workday will also replace current student information systems.

 After issuing a request for proposal, WVU invited the three top vendors that met our core requirements to demonstrate their products for an evaluation committee comprised of 29 stakeholders from key finance, human resources and student areas.
 The consensus was that Workday was best suited to meet our needs.